dynobase-icon

 DynamoDB Query vs Scan explanation

 Scan is also useful when you need to retrieve all the table data.
+However, be mindful of the cost implications and performance overhead associated with scanning large tables.

 DynamoDB Scan vs Query - Syntax Differences

 Request parameters for both Query and Scan are almost identical.
 The only difference is KeyConditionExpression parameter which is required in Query operation.
 It specifies the condition that the key values for items to be retrieved by this action.
-Moreover, the descripted condition must perform an equality check on a partition key value.
+Moreover, the specified condition must perform an equality check on a partition key value.
 Optionally, you can use various other operators like Equals, GreaterThan, BeginsWith on range/sort key.

 Frequently Asked Questions